syncfusion-content/xamarin-docs/Xamarin/SfDiagram/OverviewPanel.md

 {% endtabs %}

 ## Customizing view port rect
 The “StartX” and “StartY” properties are used to define the start position of the view port rect over the overview panel.
-The following code illustrates how to customize the view port rect.
+The following code shows how to customize the view port rect.
 {% tabs %}
 {% highlight c# %}